liferay/liferay-docs/discover/reference/articles/04-form-fields.markdown

 # Form Field Types [](id=form-field-types)

 A form without fields is no form at all.
 To meet your form-building needs, Liferay Forms gives you many useful and highly configurable field types.
+To see examples of the form fields listed here, visit the [Collecting Information from Users](/discover/portal/-/knowledge_base/7-0/collecting-information-from-users) section of the User Guide.

 ![Figure 1: Out of the box form field types.](../images/forms-field-types.png)